phreborn/MLCAF/Tutorial/TQFolder.md

 ```
 -->

-After loading the folder the file `write_out.txt` contains all mammals.
+After loading the above TQFolder, the file `write_out.txt` contains all mammals.

 <!-- console_output -->
 ```